 The interest rate for unpaid Liquor Tax is ½ % (.005) per month.

-In addition, unpaid Liquor Tax may be subject to penalties and fees.
+In addition, unpaid Liquor Tax will be subject to 1% penalty per month.

 In addition, your Commercial Activity License or permit could be suspended or revoked.